In Severe Back Pain?

 ✺ Frequently asked questions ✺

 • Yes.
-This course is designed for people who are in too much pain to attend a clinic or exercise normally.
+This course is ideal for people who are in too much pain to attend a clinic or exercise normally.
 It starts with simple positions of relief and gradually introduces safe movement.

 • You can start feeling relief in minutes.
 Most people spend 30 minutes reviewing the information to get an overview, 15–20 minutes using the techniques at first, then return to them as needed over the next few days.